-The academy continues to be heavily oversubscribed and has achieved a band 1 status using the Local Authority criteria.
-It has recently been graded as Good by Ofsted in its inspection of July 2017.
-Outcomes for children across the school are well-above national and local averages (please see tables below).
+The Academy continues to be heavily oversubscribed and has achieved a band 1 status using the Local Authority criteria.
+It was last graded as 'Good' by Ofsted in its inspection of July 2017.
+Outcomes for children are well-above national and local averages in Early Years, Year 1 Phonics, Year 2 SATs and Year 6 SATs.
+The Academy has this year been successful in securing a significant amount of funding from its Capital Improvement Fund (CIF) bid to expand to three form entry, subject to approval from the Department for Education (DFE).